-The linoleic acid and linolenic acid are essential fatty acids.
+Linoleic acid and linolenic acid are essential fatty acids.
 They serve as precursors to more fatty acids which are sometimes also called Essential Fatty Acids.

 Essential fatty acids are not synthesized by the human body fatty acid that must be of this is provided by the diet.
 There are two families of Essential Fatty Acids: omega-3 fatty acids (n-3) and omega-6 (n-6).
 Being saturated by hydrogen atoms (H) and containing more than one double bond between atoms, these fatty acids are named polyunsaturated fatty acids (PUFAs).
-Most of PUFA are their origin in plants and oily fish.
+Most of PUFA is their origin in plants and oily fish.

 There are three major types of omega-3 fatty acids from ingested food and used by the body:

-- alpha-Linolenic acid (ALA) and the polyunsaturated fatty acids to long chain Eicosapentanoic acid (EPA) and Docosahexanoic acid (DHA).
+- alpha-Linolenic acid (ALA) and the polyunsaturated fatty acids to long-chain Eicosapentanoic acid (EPA) and Docosahexanoic acid (DHA).